rahealy/rresgen/README.md

 # rresgen
-Richard's Resume Generator inputs a JSON file meeting the JSON resume specification, a handlebars template, and outputs a HTML and CSS file.
+Richard's Resume Generator inputs a JSON file meeting the JSON resume specification, a handlebars template, a template CSS file, and outputs a resume rendered as HTML and CSS.

 1) Clone into desired directory.
 3) Run `npm install` to install dependencies in current directory.